 What happens in a Free Assessment

 A Free Assessment works for both of us as a way to consider if coaching will be the right way to get to grips with a priority you have in your business, your marketing or your career.
-We agree a time and date and I invite you to a Zoom meeting (either directly or via a calendar app).
+We agree a time and date and I invite you to a Call or a Zoom meeting (either directly or via a calendar app).
 There is no charge and no obligation to take up any paid for session, program or product.
 Either party can decide not to take the coaching any further though coaching will have been deemed to have commenced by the coachee taking up the free assessment offer.

 What if I forget about a meeting?